-Reaffirmation agreement– An agreement by a debtor to continue paying a dischargeable debt after the bankruptcy, usually for the purpose of keeping collateral or mortgaged property that would otherwise be subject to repossession.
+Reaffirmation Agreement– An agreement by a debtor to continue paying a dischargeable debt after the bankruptcy, usually for the purpose of keeping collateral or mortgaged property that would otherwise be subject to repossession.

 Secured creditor– A secured creditor is an individual or business that holds a claim against the debtor that is secured by a lien on property of the estate.
 The property subject to the lien is the secured creditor’s collateral.

-Secured debt– Debt backed by a mortgage, pledge of collateral, or other lein; debt for which the creditor has the right to pursue specific pledged property upon default.
+Secured debt– Debt backed by a mortgage, pledge of collateral, or other lien; debt for which the creditor has the right to pursue specific pledged property upon default.
 Examples include home mortgages, auto loans and tax liens.

 Service of Process– The delivery of writs or summonses to the appropriate party.